AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/4-active_windows.md

     $$\forall i,\ \forall j,\ {A_{ii} = 100; -100 \le A_{ij} \le 100}; A\ symmetric; A\ positive\ semi\mbox{-}definite$$
     When given invalid matrices, the TS generator emits an infeasibility diagnosis

 - The "local data" tab is used to set the parameters of the stochastic generator.
-These parameters are presented in four subtabs whose content is presented in [Time-series analysis and generation](#6-time-series-analysis-and-generation).
+These parameters are presented in four subtabs whose content is presented in [Time-series analysis and generation](6-time_series_analysis_and_generation.md).

 - The "digest" tab displays for all areas a short account of the local data

 ## Solar

-_This window is used to handle all input data regarding Solar power.
-Both thermal solar generation and PV solar generation are assumed to be bundled in this data section._ </br>
+This window is used to handle all input data regarding Solar power.
+Both thermal solar generation and PV solar generation are assumed to be bundled in this data section.
 _This window is only accessible when the advanced parameter Renewable Generation modeling is set to "aggregated”._

-_The user may pick any area appearing in the list and is then given access to different tabs:_
+The user may pick any area appearing in the list and is then given access to different tabs:

-- _The "time-series" tab display the "ready-made" 8760-hour time-series available for simulation purposes.
+- The "time-series" tab display the "ready-made" 8760-hour time-series available for simulation purposes.
 These data may come from any origin outside Antares, or be data formerly generated by the Antares time-series stochastic generator, stored as input data on the user's request.
-Different ways to update data are :_
+Different ways to update data are :

-    - _direct typing_
+    - direct typing
-    - _copy/paste a selected field to/from the clipboard_
+    - copy/paste a selected field to/from the clipboard
-    - _load/save all the time-series from/to a file (usually located in the "user" subfolder)_
+    - load/save all the time-series from/to a file (usually located in the "user" subfolder)
-    - _Apply different functions (+,-, \*, /,etc.) to the existing (possibly filtered) values (e.g. simulate a 2% growth rate by choosing "multiply-all-by-1.02")_
+    - Apply different functions (+,-, \*, /,etc.) to the existing (possibly filtered) values (e.g. simulate a 2% growth rate by choosing "multiply-all-by-1.02")
-    - _Handle the whole (unfiltered) existing dataset to either_
+    - Handle the whole (unfiltered) existing dataset to either

-        - _Change the number of columns (function name: resize)_
+        - Change the number of columns (function name: resize)
-        - _Adjust the values associated with the current first day of the year (function name: shift rows)_
+        - Adjust the values associated with the current first day of the year (function name: shift rows)

-    _Versatile "Filter" functions allow quick access to user-specified sections of data (e.g. display only the solar power expected in August at noon, for all time-series)._
+    Versatile "Filter" functions allow quick access to user-specified sections of data (e.g. display only the solar power expected in August at noon, for all time-series).

-    _Hourly solar power is expressed in round numbers and in MW.
-If a smaller unit has to be used, the user should define accordingly ALL the data of the study (size of thermal plants, interconnection capacities, etc.)_
+    Hourly solar power is expressed in round numbers and in MW.
+If a smaller unit has to be used, the user should define accordingly ALL the data of the study (size of thermal plants, interconnection capacities, etc.)

     - _Note that:_